Nikon Group Slavery and Human Trafficking Statement for the fiscal year ended March 2021

 a.Overview of the company, business and supply chain

-Nikon has been engaged in various business fields, such as Imaging Products (digital cameras and interchangeable lenses), Precision Equipment (FPD lithography and Semiconductor lithography), Healthcare Equipment (microscope and retinal diagnostic imaging equipment), and other businesses, based on the opto-electronic and precision technologies which Nikon has developed since its establishment in 1917.
+Nikon has been engaged in various business fields, such as Imaging Products (digital cameras and interchangeable lenses), Precision Equipment (FPD lithography systems and Semiconductor lithography systems), Healthcare (microscopes and retinal diagnostic imaging systems), Components (optical components, EUV related components ,etc.), Industry Metrology and others, based on the opto-electronic and precision technologies that Nikon has developed since its establishment in 1917.
 Nikon manufactures and sells such equipment and apparatuses.
 Details of our company and business information can be found on the “Corporate Information” page of the Nikon Corporation’s website.

-Nikon’s product parts and a small portion of the final products are supplied from external procurement partners in and outside of Japan.
-There are approximately 1,700 procurement partners as of the end of March 2018.
-More than ninety percent (calculated by the transaction amount in which country their headquarters are located) of the procurement partners are based in Japan, China and Thailand.
+Nikon’s product parts and a small portion of the final products are supplied from external procurement partners, in and outside of Japan.
+More than ninety percent (calculated by the transaction amount in the country in which their headquarters are located) of procurement partners are based in Japan, China and Thailand.

 b.Policies related to modern slavery and human trafficking

-As for our supply chain, in August 2015 we published the “Nikon CSR Procurement Standards” (as amended in August 2016), which is our guideline to promote Nikon’s stance on CSR throughout our supply chain, and we require our procurement partners to comply with it.
-The Standards are based on the RBA (Responsible Business Alliance) Code of Conduct, which is the global standard for the electronics industry and articulates the prohibition of “forced, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery or trafficking of persons”.
+As for our supply chain, in August 2015 we published the “Nikon CSR Procurement Standards” (last revision: October 2018), which is our guideline to promote Nikon’s stance on CSR throughout our supply chain, and we require our procurement partners to comply with it.
+The Standards are based on the RBA’s code of conduct, which articulates the prohibition of “forced, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery or trafficking of persons”.